ahmed-abdat/quran-mr/README.md

 ## 💬 Need Help?

 - Create an [Issue](https://github.com/ahmed-abdat/quran-mr/issues) for bugs
-- Start a [Discussion](https://github.com/ahmed-abdat/quran-mr/discussions) for questions
+- Join our [WhatsApp](https://wa.me/22242049074) for questions and discussions
-- Join our community to learn and share
+- Connect with the community to learn and share

 ## 📝 License